-EDU 574 Clinical Experiences and Methods for Elementary Science
+EDU 574 Clinical Experiences & Methods for 3 Credits Elementary Science

-Prerequisites: Acceptance into Phase III, All prior courses completed with GPA 3.0 or greater
+Prerequisite: Prerequisites: Acceptance into Phase III, All prior courses completed with GPA 3.0 or greater

 This course presents methodology appropriate for teaching scientific concepts.
 Teaching demonstrations, projects, daily and unit planning are approaches addressed in this course.
 Students participate in one field trip.
-The course makes extensive use of media in Marygrove's Library Resources Room.
-Emphasis is placed on the inquiry-based strategies, problemsolving activities, hands-on activities, the interdisciplinary nature of science, children's understandings, objectives of school science programs, science education reform, methods of instruction, assessment practices, experimental programs, and content in the physical, life, and earth sciences.
+This course make extensive use of media.
+Emphasis is placed on the inquiry-based strategies, problem-solving activities, hands-on activities, the interdisciplinary nature of science, children's understandings, objectives of school science programs, science education reform, methods of instruction, assessment practices, experimental programs, and content in the physical, life, and earth sciences.
 Emphasis is on content and methods for grades K-8.
-Field-based experiences are required.
+Field-based experience required.

-EDU 575 Foundations in American Education 3 Credits Prerequisites: None
+EDU 575 Foundations in American Education 3 Credits